September 14, 2022

 3. Scale build-up on tube bundle

 Guarding against scale is critically important to maintaining the capacity of the condenser, which is why condensers should be regularly inspected for scale build-up.
 Infrared cameras are effective for measuring thermal degradation due to scale.
-In Figure 1, the photo on the left shows a 9-degree F difference due to mild scale build-up; the photo on the right shows practically no temperature difference, indicating the coil is clean.

 4. Cracks in fan assemblies